Asqatasun/Asqatasun/README.md

 # Tanaguru

-Tanaguru is an opensource (AGPL license) website assessment tool dedicated to
+Tanaguru is an opensource (AGPL license) website assessment tool.
+It is dedicated to accessibility (a11y) audits, and focuses on reliability and high level of automation.

-* accessibility (a11y) audits

 ## Features